-Assumed Average Future Inflation Rate over 30 Years 3% Assumed Average Future Interest Rate over 30 Years 3% Option 1 - Immediate Full Funding Immediate Special Assessment Required IF the Association is to be Fully Funded Immediately \$118,991 Annual Reserve Fund Contribution Required for the Reserve Fund to remain Fully Funded \$13,374 Option 2 - Path to Full Funding in 5 Years Annual Reserve Fund Contribution Required for the Reserve Fund \$38,600 of which \$15,504 will be to be Fully Funded in 5 years "make-up" funding Option 3 - Path to Full Funding in 10 Years Annual Reserve Fund Contribution Required for the Reserve Fund \$26,917 of which \$17,974 will be to be Fully Funded in 10 years "make-up" funding Option 4 - Path to Full Funding in 30 Years Annual Reserve Fund Contribution Required for the Reserve Fund \$19,268 of which \$5,894 will be to be Fully Funded in 30 years "make-up" funding Option 5 - Baseline Funding Annual Reserve Fund Contribution Required for Baseline Funding (Keeping the Reserve Fund above Zero over the 30 Year Period) \$20,360
+T Assumed Average Future Inflation Rate over 30 Years 3% Assumed Average Future Interest Rate over 30 Years 3% Option 1 - Immediate Full Funding Immediate Special Assessment Required IF the Association is to be Fully Funded Immediately \$120,648 Annual Reserve Fund Contribution Required for the Reserve Fund to remain Fully Funded \$14,958 Option 2 - Path to Full Funding in 5 Years Annual Reserve Fund Contribution Required for the Reserve Fund \$40,535 of which \$25,577 will be to be Fully Funded in 5 years "make-up" funding Option 3 - Path to Full Funding in 10 Years Annual Reserve Fund Contribution Required for the Reserve Fund \$28,690 of which \$13,732 will be to be Fully Funded in 10 years "make-up" funding Option 4 - Path to Full Funding in 30 Years This is not a viable option, as the Reserve Fund would fall be elow \$0 Option 5 - Baseline Funding Annual Reserve Fund Contribution Required for Baseline Funding (Keeping the Reserve Fund above Zero over the 30 Year Period) \$23,820

 ^{}These funding levels are required by WA State RCW 64.90.550.
 They are "bare minimum" funding plans and therefore carry a higher level of risk.
-Because of this, they are not recommended by Jeff Samdal & Associates.
+Because of this, they are not recommended by Samdal & Associates.